-All first time college students must complete a freshman orientation/ counseling session prior to enrolling in courses.
+All first time college students must complete a new student orientation/ counseling session prior to enrolling in courses.
 During these sessions, counselors introduce students to services and educational programs at Riverside Community College District; provide students with information on registration procedures and placement results; and assist the students in developing their first semester educational plans.
-New students seeking to complete a freshman orientation/counseling session should log on to WebAdvisor at any of our college websites for the orientation link.
+There are a number of ways to complete the orientation requirement.
+New students seeking to complete a new student orientation/ counseling session may log on to WebAdvisor at any of our college websites for the orientation link to complete the orientation online.
 New students should also register for GUI-45, Introduction to College.
+New students who have completed the CCC Apply application may also be contacted directly by the college to participate in new student orientation in person when available.